 - Primary Cloud Gateway: Select the gateway created at Step 1

 - Remote Gateway IP Address: Enter the public IP of your virtual network gateway (collected at Step 3)

-- Pre-shared Key: Enter your own pre-share key or leave it blank so that Controller will generate one
+- Pre-shared Key: Enter your own pre-shared key or leave it blank so that Controller will generate one

 - Remote Subnet: Enter the CIDR of the VNet in which your virtual network gateway is created at Step 2

 - Local Subnet: Enter the CIDR of the VPC/VNet in which your Aviatrix gateway is created at Step 1

-Once the site2cloud connection is created, select the same connection at “Site2Cloud” page.
+Once the site2cloud connection is created, select the same connection at the “Site2Cloud” page.
 Select the following values for each specific field and click “Download Configuration” button.